Ar-Ess/RPG_Enemy_IA/README.md

 # Intelligence level

-The intelligence level of an enemy determines wheather its decisions are dumb or super smart, regarding each moment/turn it has to defeat the player.
-It is a good option to develop an algorithm which allows us to decide how intelligent is the enemy.
-Actually, there are a lot of pre-defined algorithms which even makes enemies learn from their errors.
+The intelligence level of an enemy determines whether its decisions are dumb or super smart, regarding each moment/turn it has to defeat the player.
+It is a good option to develop an algorithm that allows us to decide how intelligent is the enemy.
+Actually, there are a lot of pre-defined algorithms which even make enemies learn from their errors.
 We are not going that far, but using the last terms (Brain structures) we can set up the difference in intelligence.
-It is important to mention that wheather the enemy is smarter than others can be a totally-apart feature regarding its LVL of experience.
+It is important to mention that whether the enemy is smarter than others can be a totally-apart feature regarding its LVL of experience.
 The enemy can be lvl 79, but be so dumb.
-Normally this kind of concepts are related with easy-to-kill enemies (dumb) vs. bosses (smarter).
+Normally this kind of concepts are related to easy-to-kill enemies (dumb) vs. bosses (smarter).

 Without further do, here you can see the direct relationship between the Brain structures, the respective usual lvl of experience, and its lvl of intelligence: